BAE-JI-WANG/bsp-user-manual/source/devops/en/user-guide-devops-en.md

-1. Write release planning
+### Write release planning

-    2. Enter the release planning title, release period, and watcher.
+1. Enter the release planning title, release period, and watcher.
-    3. For release description, please follow the job description form of the company.
+2. For release description, please follow the job description form of the company.
     ![][devops_012]

-2. Check the release list.
+### Check the release list
     ![][devops_013]

 --------------------------------------------------------------------------------

 ##  Processing Release

-1. Check the details of release.
+###  Check the details of release

 Here, the list of related issues linked to Dev planning is shown.
 You can check the changed source list according to the commit log registered on the relevant issue.

-2. Proceed with the process for each development phase, according to the workflow preset on Configuration.
+###  Proceed with the process for each development phase, according to the workflow preset on Configuration

 ![][devops_014]

-3. Click “Approval” to sync with Approval service and go to Approval pane.
+###  Click “Approval” to sync with Approval service and go to Approval pane

 Please refer to User Guide of Approval services for how to write approval.
 ![][devops_015]

-4. Once approved, the status will change to “Approved”.
-Click the button to go to the approval details pane.
+###  Once approved, the status will change to “Approved”

+Click the button to go to the approval details pane
 ![][devops_015]

-5. Deploy button is activated; click it to go to deploy execution pane.
+###  Deploy button is activated; click it to go to deploy execution pane

 ![][devops_016]

 --------------------------------------------------------------------------------